TLX-Protocol/protocol/README.md

 The goal of the Leveraged Token is to stay within a range of leverage, it should be between the `targetLeverage` plus and minus the `rebalanceThreshold` for that leveraged Token.
 When the token is outside that range, the `canRebalance` view should generally return `true`.
 This will then be handled by the keeper to call the `rebalance` function.

 Rebalancing should do a few key steps.
-First it should verify that we actually can rebalance.
-Next it should charge the `rebalanceFee`, which is a flat fee charged to the Leveraged Token holders per rebalance to cover keeper maintenance costs.
+First, it should verify that we actually can rebalance.
+Next, it should charge the `rebalanceFee`, which is a flat fee charged to the Leveraged Token holders per rebalance to cover keeper maintenance costs.
 It should then charge a streaming fee and send that to the locker.
-Finally it should submit an update on Synthetix to bring the leverage back in line with the target.
+Finally, it should submit an update on Synthetix to bring the leverage back in line with the target.

 When minting new Leveraged Tokens, the contract should mint an amount of Leveraged Tokens based on the exchange rate of the Leveraged Tokens relative to the Base Asset (sUSD).
-It then deposits the users sUSD as additional margin.
+It then deposits the users' sUSD as additional margin.
 Finally, if the Leveraged Token is not balanced, it should rebalance it.
-Not that it does not charge the rebalance fee in this case, as there is no keeper cost to cover.
+Note that it does not charge the rebalance fee in this case, as there is no keeper cost to cover.

-When redeeming Leveraged Tokens, the contract should send them an amount of sUSD back depending on the exchange rate.
-It should charge a redemption fee and send that to the lock.
-Finally, if the Leveraged Token is not balanced, it should rebalance it.
-Not that it does not charge the rebalance fee in this case, as there is no keeper cost to cover.
+When redeeming Leveraged Tokens, the contract sends the user an amount of sUSD back dependent on the exchange rate.
+It charges a redemption fee and sends that to the locker.
+Finally, if the Leveraged Token is not balanced, it rebalances it.
+Note that it does not charge the rebalance fee in this case, as there is no keeper cost to cover.

 ### Leveraged Token Factory